How to Price Your Services

 Your skills are valuable and your time even more so.
-How do you price your services in a way that reflects your expertise as an artist?
+How do you price your services in a way that reflects your expertise as a permanent makeup artist?
 There are many factors that go into pricing so we’ve gathered a few to keep in mind as you set your menu for the new year.
 The great thing about being an entrepreneur is that you set the prices and can be flexible!

 There is no better way to price your services than to find the market rate by talking with your colleagues.
 We are a huge fan of transparency because honestly, it is just a good business practice.
 Open communication keeps you in the loop so you are not over or undercharging AND everyone can set a fair market rate!